 This will allow a gradual transition towards a more compassionate CJS, more effective investigation of sexual offences, and better rehabilitation for offenders.
-For example, Rumey and McPhee (2021) have discussed the benefits of offender-centric policing that focuses on offender behaviour which they argue would be beneficial for victims, offenders, and police officers alike.
-A second example would be to the integration of trauma-informed therapies, one that recognises, particularly for young offenders, the likelihood of child sexual exploitation as a precursor to their offending.
+For example, Rumey and McPhee (2021) discussed the benefits of offender-centric policing that focuses on offender behaviour, which would benefit all parties.
+A second example would be the integration of trauma-informed therapies, that recognise, particularly for young offenders, the possibility of child sexual exploitation and other adverse childhood experiences as a precursor to their offending.
 Such compassion should be extended to how sex offenders are treated within the police, court, prison systems.

-In pursuing this aim, it will be necessary for researchers and practitioners in this area to actively counter and resist attacks on their academic freedom to research and discuss taboo topics, as alluded to earlier, to allow necessary supportive research to take place.
-Instances where this has been an issue in a variety of scientific disciplines and the academic consequences are discussed in, for example, Hoepner (2017, 2021) and Malcolm (2021).
-A specific area where this is a concern would be qualitative research involving non-offending paedophiles, i.e., individuals who felt sufficiently safe to agree to be classed as such.
-Research in this area has highlighted that the issue of child sex abuse is presently being responded to post offending and in prison whereas focus should be given to prevention (Dymond and Duff, 2020).
-Such valuable prevention programmes have the potential of responding to a real public health issue but are only viable if individuals are supported in their efforts to desist rather than vilified.
+In pursuing this aim, researchers and practitioners will likely encounter resistance , particularly when pursuing taboo topics, Suppression of academic freedom is documented in a variety of scientific disciplines and the consequences are discussed in, e.g., Hoepner (2017, 2021) and Malcolm (2021).
+A specific area of concern is qualitative research involving non-offending paedophiles, due to their legitimate safety concerns.
+This is essential to move from post offending to prevention strategies(Dymond and Duff, 2020), thereby developing programmes that respond to a real public health issue but are only viable if individuals are supported in their efforts to re/desist

-Efforts must also be made to resist attempts to target and silence counter-narratives, which is a prime means through which existing dialogues persist.
-This is seen in recent ‘guilt by association’ incidents, such as that directed at friends/acquaintances of Jeffrey Epstein, as well as the media furor around, and petitions against, the lawyers representing high-profile accused (e.g., Harvey Weinstein).
-The latter example is particularly problematic given that the legal professionals involved were simply ensuring the accused was allowed due process, a right protected under law.
+Efforts must also be made to resist attempts to target and silence counter-narratives, which is a prime reason existing dialogues persist.
+This is seen in recent ‘guilt by association’ incidents, such as that directed at friends/acquaintances of Jeffrey Epstein, as well as the media furore around, and petitions against, the lawyers representing high-profile accused (e.g., Harvey Weinstein).
+The latter example is particularly problematic given that due process is a right protected under law.
 Another example is the social media trolling of those contributing evidenced-based arguments to highlight problems with existing narratives.
-For example, there has been extreme instances of negative reactions to experts (e.g., James Cantor), elucidating the distinction between paedophilia and child molestation, and discussing scientific evidence that paedophilia is a sexual orientation.
+For example, negative reactions to experts (e.g., James Cantor), elucidating the distinction between paedophilia and child molestation, and discussing scientific evidence that paedophilia is a sexual orientation.

-Finally, in terms of research, there is limited awareness to date of how individuals working with the CJS respond to the cognitive dissonance resulting from the disconnect between media portrayals of ‘sexual offender as monster’ and the seemingly ordinary individuals who stand accused of such crimes.
-A second area of focus should be on conducting rigorous, scientific studies to determine which, if any, rehabilitation efforts are effective in rehabilitating sex offenders.
-This includes exploring proactive programmes aimed at preventing offending.
-Adaptation of any associated risk management strategies is needed to recognise the individual and to consider the offending behaviour ambit of the requisite context, environment and/or personal qualities.
-Understanding and placing the sex offender within a framework which recognises his/her humanity a better understanding of offending factors and promote the process of change (McAlinden 2021:14).
+Finally, in terms of research, there is limited awareness to date of how CJS employees manoeuvre the cognitive dissonance of the seemingly ordinary accused versus media portrayals of ‘sexual offender as monster’ .
+A second area of focus should be on conducting rigorous, scientific studies to determine which, if any, rehabilitation efforts are effective.
+This includes exploring proactive programmes and risk management strategies to recognise the ambit of their requisite context, environment and/or personal qualities, thereby .enabling change (McAlinden, 2021).